Earthquakes on April 8, 2026

 24.9 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 45 km ESE of Naalehu, Hawaii on April 8, 2026, with origin time 17:39 UTC.
-The event originated approximately 24.9 km below the surface, classifying it as shallow crustal.
-The epicenter is at 18.890°, -155.187°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.4 earthquake 45 km ESE of Naalehu, Hawaii came in on April 8, 2026 at 17:39 UTC.
+This was a shallow crustal earthquake, focused at 24.9 km depth.
+Geolocation places the event at 18.890°N, -155.187°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-08